 Wine & Dine

 Wine lovers won’t want to miss a wine and dine experience at Soif Wine Bar & Merchants in Downtown Santa Cruz.
 Taste, enjoy and leave with a bottle – this unique restaurant has a passion for wine and food pairings.
 Another favorite is Shadowbrook Restaurant in Capitola.
-They have an expansive wine list and host Winemaker Wednesdays where you can meet winemakers, sip on local favorites, and enjoy the one-of-a-kind atmosphere at the romantic riverside restaurant.
-Sanderlings at the Seascape Beach Resort also hosts a Wine Wednesday event where local wines are often featured.
-For more wine events, check the Events page.
+Enjoy the one-of-a-kind atmosphere at the romantic riverside restaurant.
+In the Aptos area, stop by Cantine for an extensive selection of wine and beer sourced from the area, throughout the west, and across the pond.
+Their Tapas Menu is a who’s-who of best wine and beer pairings – Cheese and Charcuterie Grazing Box, Sweet & Spicy Cauliflower, Oven Roasted Brussels Sprouts, Kelly Bakery Focaccia, and more.
+For wine events, annual festivals, and more, check the Events page.

 Need another reason to hit the Santa Cruz wine trail?
 Oftentimes, you won’t be able to spot these wines outside of their respective winery.
 To maintain the quality of both the product and experience, many local wineries limit their wholesale distribution and instead sell directly to their customers via their tasting room and wine club.
 It’s more personal and it helps support a healthy, local, independent winemaking community.
 Of course, you can find many Santa Cruz wines at local restaurants and wine bars and we encourage you to ask staff about their local selections.
 Santé!